benjamindahan/data_mining_project/README.md

 5. The `team and opponent statistics` that compares the statistics of each with all the competence.
 6. The `team and opponent rank` that is analogue to nr 5 but with the rank.

-Then for a selected year (that can be choosed from the Command Line), for each game played, we scraped the `basic` and `advanced` `boxscores` of both teams involved in the game.
+Then for a selected year (that can be chosen from the Command Line), for each game played, we scraped the `basic` and `advanced` `boxscores` of both teams involved in the game.
 First we created a table with all the games played throughout that year (teams involved, date, link to the boxscore) and then we created another table with the boxscores related to each game.
 Those two outputs have a common `id` key.

+Then, we used an `API` to get more information about the `teams` and the `standings` of the last 3 years.
+Here you can find the documentation of the API [API](https://rapidapi.com/api-sports/api/api-nba/)

 ### Contents of the repository
 - `main.py` with the main program